 “Louisiana’s request is denied,” Newsom said on Jan.
 14 in a statement.

-According to court filings, Coeytaux works with Aid Access, an Austria-based telemedicine group that says on its website it delivers abortion pills by mail within one to five days in all 50 states.
-The documents also state that, for $150, he sent the chemical abortion combination of mifepristone and misoprostol to the woman, who then used the drugs to end her pregnancy.
+According to court filings, Coeytaux works with Aid Access, an Austria-based telemedicine group that states on its website that it delivers abortion pills by mail within one to five days in all 50 states.
+The court documents state that for $150, Coeytaux sent the chemical abortion combination of mifepristone and misoprostol to the woman, who then used the drugs to end her pregnancy.

 “This is not healthcare; it’s drug dealing,” Murrill said in a statement.
 “Individuals who flagrantly and intentionally violate our laws by sending illegal abortion pills into our state are placing women in danger.”